-The required reserves deposited by banks are a type of central bank money and are deemed an asset without credit risk.
+58 The required reserves deposited by banks are a type of central bank money and are deemed an asset without credit risk.

-Large-value interbank funds transfers include foreign exchange transactions, interbank loans, interbank transfers, and book-entry central government bond payments, etc.
+59 Large-value interbank funds transfers include foreign exchange transactions, interbank loans, interbank transfers, and book-entry central government bond payments, etc.

-&lt;sup>60 The CIFS links every domestic clearing system, handling negotiable instruments exchanges, interbank payment services, credit cards, and clearance services of the settled amounts of bills, listed/over-the-counter (OTC) stocks, and government bonds.
+60 The CIFS links every domestic clearing system, handling negotiable instruments exchanges, interbank payment services, credit cards, and clearance services of the settled amounts of bills, listed/over-the-counter (OTC) stocks, and government bonds.

-&lt;sup>61 Refer to the balance deposited by banks in the CBC Reserves Accounts A.
+61 Refer to the balance deposited by banks in the CBC Reserves Accounts A.

-prevention policies, some of the Bank's employees carried out work off-site from March 6, 2020 and then resumed normal work back to the office on June 1 as the pandemic eased.
+work back to the office on June 1 as the pandemic eased.
 However, in mid-May 2021, owing to an upsurge of domestic cases, the mechanism of working off-site and working from home (WFH) was reinstated.

-3. Formulating the Precautions for the Implementation of the CIFS and Open Market OperationSystem in Response to a Major Epidemic.
-Financial institutions were required to adopt relevant measures in unison, ensuring normal functioning of liquidity management.
+3. Formulating the Precautions for the Implementation of the CIFS and Open Market Operation System in Response to a Major Epidemic.
+Financial institutions were required to adopt relevant measures62 in unison, ensuring normal functioning of liquidity management.

-The FISC's Inter-bank Financial Information System (hereinafter abbreviated as FIS) uses the funds of the Interbank Funds Transfer Guarantee Special Account (referred to as the Guarantee Account) under the CIFS to clear and settle one by one interbank payment transactions of remittances, automated teller machines (ATM) withdrawals, transfers, etc. The annual transaction amount in 2020 was approximately NT\$174.8 trillion.
+The FISC's Inter-bank Financial Information System (hereinafter abbreviated as FIS) uses the funds of the Interbank Funds Transfer Guarantee Special Account (referred to as the Guarantee Account)63 under the CIFS to clear and settle one by one interbank payment transactions of remittances, automated teller machines (ATM) withdrawals, transfers, etc. The annual transaction amount in 2020 was approximately NT\$174.8 trillion.
 As the demand for interbank electronic payment transactions increased, the daily average balance of the Guarantee Account in 2020 amounted to about NT\$302.2 billion, while the average daily transaction amount of the FIS using the funds of the Guarantee Account was about NT\$699.1 billion.